writeinstar/CRT_training_script/07__exercise-using-variables/README.md

 2. Open folder in the root named **exercise-7-using-variables**

-3. In this foler, create file set-variables-keywords.robot and copy the contents from here [set-variables-keywords.robot](https://bitbucket.org/copado-robotic-testing/training-exercises/raw/6b626388ef38d2553fd15d7392d3357d63a78073/exercise-7-using-variables/set-variables-keywords.robot)
+3. In this folder, create file set-variables-keywords.robot and copy the contents from here [set-variables-keywords.robot](https://bitbucket.org/copado-robotic-testing/training-exercises/raw/6b626388ef38d2553fd15d7392d3357d63a78073/exercise-7-using-variables/set-variables-keywords.robot)

 4. Click **Live Test** button displayed just above the test case names and learn about **scope of variables** using different keywords.